OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 .. note::
-  Make sure to run the `post-simulation cleanup`_ script before running the data gathering script!
+  Make sure to run the :ref:`post-simulation cleanup` script before running the data gathering script!
   If you have not run the cleanup script, this data gathering script will throw an error.